bbboxA/SCFuzzers/README.md

-# Evaluting Smart Contract Fuzzers
-Are We There Yet?
+# Are We There Yet?
 Unraveling the State-of-the-ArtSmart Contract Fuzzers (Experience Paper)

 # Artifacts
 Due to the size limit of 2GB imposed by Git LFS, all the dockerfiles and benchmarks used in our experiment are available for access at: